-Students wishing to transfer course credit must complete the form found at http://www.ucdenver.edu/academics/colleges/Graduate-School/current/Pages/resources.aspx and obtain signatures as indicated.
+Students wishing to transfer course credit must complete the form found at https://graduateschool.ucdenver.edu/forms-resources/resources and obtain signatures as indicated.
 Return the form with an official transcript to your faculty advisor.
 Please submit the required documentation as soon as possible once the course and grade are posted on the transcript.
 Conditions listed below must be fulfilled before request can be acted upon.

 - 1. Official transcript showing courses recommended for transfer must accompany this request.
 To be official, a transcript must show the seal of the institution. - 2.
-Courses used toward one degree cannot be used toward another degree.
 Appropriate courses used toward a master's degree may be used toward a doctoral degree. - 3.
 Grades in the courses recommended for transfer must be no lower than "B minus" (B-). - 4.
 Courses with "Pass/Fail" or "Satisfactory/Unsatisfactory" grades will not be transferred. - 5.
 Institutions from which courses are recommended for transfer must be accredited. - 6.
 Quarter hours will be converted to semester hours by multiplying the number of quarter hours by 2/3. - 7.
 Student must have satisfactorily completed one semester in the Graduate School as a regular degree student before transfer of credit is recommended. - 8.
 Student's grade-point average on all work taken must be no lower than 3.0. - 9.
 The Rules of the Graduate School stipulate a maximum of 12 hours may be transferred.
 Up to 6 credits may be applied to core courses. - 10.
-Courses taken more than 10 years prior to the date of graduation must be revalidated by examination. - 11.
+Courses taken more than 7 years prior to the date of graduation must be revalidated by examination. - 11.
 Courses recommended for transfer must be equal in level to courses applicable toward the degree at this institution. - 12.
 Grades for transferred classes are not calculated into the graduate grade point average.